itsraghz/springboot-quote-mgnt-system/src/main/resources/quotes.md

 * "Belief makes the way for confidence, and it is confidence which paves the way for clarity of vision, and clarity of vision experiences the success." #Belief #Success #Motivation
 * Quietly be successful.
 Loudly move alone.
 Silently plan your empire. #Motivation #Success #Advice
 * The ultimate measure of a man is not where he stands in moments of comfort and convenience, but where he stands at times of challenge and controversy. #Motivation #Challenges
 * Our goal is not to be better than anyone else, but to be better than we used to be. #Motivation #Goal #Success #Self
 * Happiness isn't a destination.
 It's a mindset you carry with you on the journey.
 Find joy in the process, not just the outcome. #Happiness #Motivation
 * Our greatest glory is not in never falling, but in rising every time we fall.
 * When the going gets tough, the tough gets going. #Motivation #Challenges
 * Keep moving forward.
 Your journey is unique, and those who matter will eventually see your strength and resilience.
 * In LIFE,, what you want will never come easy.
 So one should always keep trying. #Motivation #Success
 * Greatness never rushes.
 Patience is the weapon of the wise.
 Sip slowly on your dreams, allowing their flavors to fully mature.
 The best wines take time. #Patience #Motivation
-* Everything is valuable only in 2 situations by.
-First, Before getting it.
-Second, After losing it.
-In between we don't realise the value of anything. #Motivation #Advice #Life #Reality
 * Trust your instincts.
 Recognize your worth and seek the respect, love, and opportunities you deserve.
 Your intuition is a powerful guide to a more fulfilling life. #Trust #Motivation
-* You reap what you sow, No matter how long it takes.
-Everything you do gets returned to you!! #Life #Advice #Motivation #Karma
-* Forgive everyone no matter what, But always remember the lessons you learned with them. #Motivation #Peace #Forgiveness #Relationship
 * More gratitude, less complaints.
 More empathy, less indifference.
 More kindness, less criticism.
 More understanding, less anger.
 Shift your focus, and you'll shift your world. #Gratitude #Advice #Motivation #Life
 * Be you and let the world adjust! #Life #Self
-* Every struggle in your life has shaped you into the person you are today.
-Be thankful for the hard times, they can only make you stronger. #Life #Gratitude
 * Your time is your most valuable asset.
 Don't waste it where you're not valued.
 Move where you're celebrated.
 It's a game changer. #Time #Motivation #Success #Advice
 * Life has a simple  formula - Look back and  THANK GOD.
 Look ahead and TRUST GOD. #God #Life #Motivation
 * Every struggle is a chance to grow stronger and fight back with renewed strength. #Challenges #Motivation